 Another defining characteristic of our intent is to motivate students to be kind through the ‘Sports Person of the Class/Week’ incentive.
 This promotes good sportsmanship, fair play and respect in lessons, which is then reflected in students’ attitudes and conduct in competitive sport, outside of the classroom.

-Extra-Curricular sport is a key part of our identity, which is built-in to the curriculum through the school’s Enrichment programme.
+Extra-Curricular sport is a key part of our identity.
 This aims to offer students a further breadth of participation and competition in traditional team sports and alternative activities.
-This is enhanced by the support of professional sports coaches in many of the provisions, which creates strong school-club links; further supporting our intent to encourage students to have a passion for and understanding of the benefits of, lifelong engagement in physical activity.
+This is enhanced by our use of strong school-club links; further supporting our intent to encourage students to have a passion for and understanding of the benefits of, lifelong engagement in physical activity.